iceteagroup/wisej-extensions/Wisej.Web.Ext.OfficeViewer/README.md

 The OfficeViewer extension control uses Microsoft’s Office 365 Live Viewers to show Word, Excel or PowerPoint documents embedded in a Wisej application.
 You can view a file or a stream.

-Uses 3rd party JavaScript library [DUMMY](https://products.office.com/en-us/office-online/view-office-documents-online)
+Uses 3rd party JavaScript library [Office 365 Live Viewers](https://products.office.com/en-us/office-online/view-office-documents-online)

 ## [Try it on Online](http://demo.wisej.com/OfficeViewer)